matt-harvey/swx/README.rst

 e.g. ``email customer-service``.

-When passing the name of a compound activity to a ``swx`` command, it can just be passed directly as multiple arguments to the command, without enclosing it in quotes. ``swx`` will treat it as single, compound activity.
+When passing the name of a compound activity to a ``swx`` command, it can generally just be passed directly as multiple arguments to the command, without enclosing it in quotes. ``swx`` will treat it as single, compound activity.
 E.g., entering ``swx switch email customer-service`` is exactly equivalent to entering ``swx switch 'email customer-service'``.
+The exception to this is the "rename" command, which takes two activity names as arguments; if either of these is a "compound" then it must be enclosed in quotes to avoid ambiguity.

 Placeholders
 ------------